 Funding Guidelines/Request for Proposals

-To learn more and to receive specific guidance on compiling a 2020 grant request, check out our Request for Proposals document.
+To learn more and to receive specific guidance on completing a 2021 grant request, check out our Request for Proposals document.

-Here you will find the Application Rubric that we will use when assessing the Letter of Intent applications we receive.
-This is a good place to not only see if your organization or project fits what we’re after, but also how to maximize the things we’re looking for in your 2020 application.
+Here you will find the Application Rubric that we will use when assessing your received applications.
+This is a good place to not only see if your organization or project fits what we’re after, but also how to maximize the things we’re looking for in your 2021 application.

 Our recent grantees should give you a good idea of the types of organizations and projects we want to invest in.

 Seeing previously successful applications can be a good way to see how other organization were able to put their best foot forward and secure a grant award.
 If you are interested in seeing examples, please contact TCI staff to request past examples.